Goldfish7718/personal-portfolio/README.md

 # Tejas Nanoti's Personal Portfolio Website 🚀

-This repository contains the codebase for my personal portfolio website.
+This repository contains the codebase for my **OLD** personal portfolio website.
 I'm creating this small README to list the technologies I have used.

 ## HTML 5